nptscot/nptscot.github.io/manual/index.md

 ![Number of cycle trips](/images/number_of_cyclists.png)

-This is an estimate of the average number of daily cycle trips in either direction (AADT) passing along each segment, for the selected purpose, network type, and scenario.
+This is an estimate of the average annual daily traffic (AADT), meaning the number of daily cycle trips in both directions (so a return trip on the same route counts as 2), on each segment, for the selected purpose, network type, and scenario.

 The thickness of the lines in the route network is also defined by the number of cycle trips, with thicker lines representing more people cycling.